RBI may consider easing FX trading curbs - deputy

 The central bank will consider such measures "within the overarching prerequisite of facilitating genuine hedging needs of the customers," H.R.
 Khan said in a speech at a foreign exchange dealers' conference in Zurich, which was put up on the RBI website on Wednesday.

-In December, the RBI had imposed restrictions on intra-day trading limits to stem a sharp fall in the rupee.
+In December, the central bank had imposed restrictions on intra-day trading limits to stem a sharp fall in the rupee.

 Following that, in February, the RBI had slightly relaxed individual limits on net open positions in foreign exchange trading.
 The relaxation was given on a case-to-case basis to banks which had large positions before the curb was imposed in December.